syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Copy-a-Range-of-Cells-to-the-Clipboard.md

 # Range of Cells to the Clipboard in DataBoundGrid

-You can use CopyTextToClipboard method to copy text from a selected range of cells to the clipboard.
+This page explains How to Copy a Range of Cells to the Clipboard and more details.

 ## How to Copy a Range of Cells to the Clipboard

-This page explains about How to Copy a Range of Cells to the Clipboard and more details.
+You can use CopyTextToClipboard method to copy text from a selected range of cells to the clipboard.

 {% tabs %}
 {% highlight c# %}